fbradasc/SharedBuffer/README.md

 Sample code to demostrate the use of shared memory between different processes (not forked)

-Unix sockets and sendmsg/recvmsg (ancillary data) are used to share the memory descriptors

-Used APIs for memory management:
+Supported targets:

+- linux / unix

+  By means of the following APIs:

   - SYSV  (shmctl, shmget, shmat, shmdt)
-- Posix (ftruncate, shm_unlink, shm_open) [Work in progress]
+  - POSIX (ftruncate, shm_unlink, shm_open)

-Supperted targets:

-- linux
+- Android

-- android, by mean of ION APIs
+  By means of the following APIs:

+  - SYSV (partially implemented using the ION library)

+Unix sockets and sendmsg/recvmsg (ancillary data) are used for the IPC.